British Columbia Disability Tax Credit Calculation, Eligibility and Application

 • An annual refund of up to $2,000 per year for eligible adults or up to $4,000 for those caring for a child with a disability.

-• A retroactive refund of up to $20,000 for adults and up to $40,000 for those caring for a child with a disability, paid in a one-time lump sum if found eligible for years prior to being qualified for the DTC.
+• A retroactive refund of up to $20,000 for adults and up to $40,000 for those caring for a child with a disability, paid in a one-time lump sum if found eligible for years before being qualified for the DTC.

 This guide was made specifically for those in British Columbia applying for the DTC, but to learn more, we suggest that you read our comprehensive Disability Tax Credit guide as it goes into all aspects of the DTC in depth.